AvaniImpetus/leaplogic-ai/docs/leaplogic/teradata_to_redshift.md

 # Teradata to Amazon Redshift Conversion Guide - LeapLogic

-## Overview
+## Overview: What is LeapLogic and How Does It Convert Teradata to Redshift?

+**Question:** What is LeapLogic?
+How does LeapLogic convert Teradata to Amazon Redshift?

-This document details how **LeapLogic** converts Teradata database objects to **Amazon Redshift**.
-LeapLogic's automated migration engine analyzes Teradata schemas, queries, and logic, then generates equivalent Redshift SQL code following AWS best practices and optimized for Redshift's columnar storage architecture.
+**Answer:** LeapLogic is an automated database migration platform that converts Teradata database objects to Amazon Redshift.
+LeapLogic's automated migration engine analyzes Teradata schemas, queries, stored procedures, views, and logic, then generates equivalent Redshift SQL code following AWS best practices and optimized for Redshift's columnar storage architecture.

+LeapLogic handles:
+- Data type conversions (BYTEINT, VARCHAR, CLOB, BLOB, TIMESTAMP, etc.)
+- Query transformations (UPDATE, DELETE, INSERT, TRUNCATE)
+- Function translations (NULLIFZERO, ZEROIFNULL, TO_DATE, etc.)
+- Index and constraint conversions
+- Stored procedure migrations

 ---

-## 1. Data Type Conversion
+## 1. Data Type Conversions: How Does LeapLogic Convert Teradata Data Types to Redshift?

+**Question:** How does LeapLogic convert Teradata data types to Redshift?
+What are the data type mappings?

-LeapLogic automatically converts Teradata data types to their Redshift equivalents during migration.
+**Answer:** LeapLogic automatically converts Teradata data types to their Redshift equivalents during migration.
 Below are the detailed conversions performed by LeapLogic.

-### Integer Type Conversions
+### How Does LeapLogic Convert Teradata Integer Types (BYTEINT, SMALLINT, INTEGER, BIGINT) to Redshift?

+**Question:** How is BYTEINT converted in Redshift?
+What does LeapLogic convert BYTEINT to?

 **BYTEINT → SMALLINT**
 LeapLogic converts Teradata's BYTEINT type (storing values from -128 to 127) to Redshift's SMALLINT, since Redshift doesn't have an exact one-byte integer equivalent.
 While this uses slightly more storage (2 bytes instead of 1), LeapLogic ensures all original values are maintained without data loss.
 When LeapLogic encounters `status BYTEINT`, it generates `status SMALLINT`, preserving values like 1 (active), 0 (inactive), or -1 (error).